On fewnomials, integral points and a toric version of Bertini's theorem: Proof of the main theorem

 where $\tilde{\alpha}_{\bk} \in \C$.
 Since again the degree of $g$ in $x$ is at most $dn_l$, the only terms appearing on the right hand side satisfy $\bk \cdot \bn \leq dn_l$.
 On the other hand, $\bk \cdot \bn \geq |\bk|n_1 \geq |\bk|\varepsilon_0n_l$.
 Therefore,

 In turn, this implies that the number of terms of $g(x)$ can be bounded in terms of $l$ and $\varepsilon_0 = \varepsilon_0(d,l)$, so in terms of $d$ and $l$ only, reaching again conclusion (1).

 We now wish to prove the general case for arbitrary $(l, p)$.
-Assume that either $p = l-1$, or that we have already proven stage $(l, p+1)$.
-By \prettyref{prop:applied-s-units}, either $g(x)$ is $\C$-linearly dependent on $\{ \tilde{\alpha}_{\bk}x^{\bk \cdot \bn} \,:\, |\bk| \leq L \}$ for a suitably chosen $L$, or we reach conclusion (2).
-In the latter case, we are done.
-In the former case, we apply \prettyref{prop:gx-lin-dep}, and we either reach conclusion (1) immediately, or we find that $k_1n_1 + \dots + k_pn_p = 0$ for integers $k_i$ of bounded size, so we reach conclusion (1) again by \prettyref{lem:linear-dep-exp} and the inductive hypothesis.
+Assume that either $p = l-1$, or that we have already proven stage $(l, p+1)$. \prettyref{prop:applied-s-units} yields three possible conclusions: in the first case, we obtain that $g(x)$ is $\C$-linearly dependent on $\{ \tilde{\alpha}_{\bk}x^{\bk \cdot \bn} \,:\, |\bk| \leq L \}$ for a suitably chosen $L$; in the second case, we reach conclusion (2) straightaway; in the third case, we obtain that $h_1n_1 + \dots + h_pn_p = 0$ for some integers $h_i$ of bounded size, in which case we reach conclusion (1) by \prettyref{lem:linear-dep-exp} and the inductive hypothesis.

+For the first case, we then apply \prettyref{prop:gx-lin-dep}, and we either reach conclusion (1) immediately, or we find again that $h_1n_1 + \dots + h_pn_p = 0$ for integers $h_i$ of bounded size, so we reach conclusion (1) again by \prettyref{lem:linear-dep-exp} and the inductive hypothesis.
 This concludes our induction. \end{proof}

 Chasing back the series of deductions, this finally proves \prettyref{thm:main}.
 The proof of \prettyref{thm:main-poly} now follows the same argument found in \cite{Zannier2008}.

 \begin{proof}[Proof of \prettyref{thm:main-poly}] By \prettyref{thm:main}, a rational function $g(x)\in\C(x)$ such that